Xi gives Biden fiery warning on Taiwan, Beijing says

 WASHINGTON (AP) — President Joe Biden and China's Xi Jinping spent more than two hours Thursday talking through the future of their complicated relationship, with the flashpoint of Taiwan once again emerging as a key point of tension.

-According to a description of the call released by Beijing, Xi emphasized China's claim over the island, which has governed itself for decades.
+According to an outline of the call released by Beijing, Xi emphasized China's claim over the island, which has governed itself for decades.

 “Those who play with fire will perish by it,” said the Ministry of Foreign Affairs.
 “It is hoped that the U.S. will be clear-eyed about this."

+The White House released its own description of the conversation about Taiwan, saying that Biden "underscored that the United States policy has not changed and that the United States strongly opposes unilateral efforts to change the status quo or undermine peace and stability across the Taiwan Strait.”

-The White House has not yet released its own readout on the call, which began at 8:33 a.m.
+The goal of the call, which began at 8:33 a.m.
 EDT and ended at 10:50 a.m.
-EDT.
+EDT, was to “responsibly manage our differences and work together where our interests align,” the White House said.

 As usual, China left no doubt that it blames the U.S. for the deteriorating relationship between the two countries.